Frequently Asked Questions

 How long do you need to set up / take down your equipment?

-I usually need 60-75 minutes to load everything in and get set up, and about 40 minutes to pack up and get out - but this can vary depending on the distance between the car parking and the function room.
-Please let me know in advance if timings are important and we can work out how best to do things.
+I usually need 60-75 minutes to load everything in and get set up, and about 40 minutes to pack up and get out - but this can vary depending on the venue layout (e.g. distance between the car parking and the function room).
+I'll ask you about the wider plans for the day / evening so I can fit in as best I can.

 My chosen venue has a sound limiter...